kart699/webroot/README.md

 ##### Retrieve IP geo information
-This endpoint returns geo information on the queried IP address.
+Returns geo information on the queried IP address.
 - input : An IP address for which you want to retrieve information.
 ```
 _fetch $SrcIP from threatsample limit 1